Skip to main content

 AI trusts the competitors before it understands the SKU.

-In trust-led prompts, AI is likely to recommend Anker and UGREEN first because their public evidence is easier to extract: device fit, safety claims, review volume, retailer proof, and comparison mentions.
+In trust-led prompts, AI is likely to recommend Competitor A and B first because their public evidence is easier to extract: device fit, safety claims, review volume, retailer proof, and comparison mentions.
 This charger may still be competitive, but it does not currently present enough structured, verifiable proof for AI to confidently defend that recommendation.

 Prompt cluster tested